coq/coq/doc/sphinx/addendum/type-classes.rst

    This command supports the :attr:`local`, :attr:`global` and :attr:`export`
    locality attributes.

-   .. deprecated:: 8.14
+   .. versionchanged:: 8.18

-      The default value for instance locality will change in a future release.
+      The default value for instance locality outside sections is now :attr:`export`.
+It used to be :attr:`global`.
-      Instances added outside of sections without an explicit locality are deprecated.
-We recommend using :attr:`export` where possible.
-This warning is treated as an error by default.

    Like :cmd:`Definition`, it also supports the :attr:`program` attribute to switch the type checking to `Program` (chapter